 That works for me.

-I don’t know why it is, but I find it far easier to treat my skin internally than externally – opening a moisturiser, putting it on, getting my hands all mucky seems far too much like hard work (although I do quite like Argan oil), knocking back a collagen drink though is doable and so my 30-day regime started.
+I don’t know why it is, but I find it far easier to treat my skin internally than externally – opening a moisturiser, putting it on, getting my hands all mucky seems far too much like hard work, knocking back a collagen drink though is doable and so my 30-day regime started.

 Skinade: The Ingredients